vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

 This is a huge problem.
-Good implementations of `GetHashCode` leverage overflow supressing via `unchecked` and large multiplication operations to maximize the range of hash IDs the function can generate.
+Good implementations of `GetHashCode` leverage `int` overflow supressing via `unchecked` and large multiplication operations to maximize the range of hash IDs the function can generate.

 This means that 2 objects that may **not** be equal, may have the same hash code.
-What im saying is this:
+Basically what im saying is this:
 ```c#
 var hash1 = int.MaxValue;
 var hash2 = int.MinValue;
 const bool isEqual = hash1 == hash2;
 ```

-So when you base Equals on GetHashCode, 2 **equal** objects could be placed in different buckets, then `HashSet.Contains` will return false.
-Or you could have 2 **INequal** objects that get put into the same bucket, & get detected as equalvalent.
-Youre gonna be in a for a massive headache when trying to debug issues in prod.
+So when you base `Equals` on `GetHashCode`, you could have 2 **INequal** objects that get put into the same bucket, & get detected as equalvalent.
+Youre gonna be in a for a massive headache when trying to debug these kinds of issues in prod.

 If you ever do this, just book a vacation in advance because your gonna need it.

-As said before, `Object.Equals` & `IEquatable<T>.Equals` need to have 100% correctness - never EVER sacrifice even 0.00001% correctness for a sligtly faster math operation.
-Leave speed to `Object.GetHashCode()`.
+As said before, `Object.Equals` & `IEquatable<T>.Equals` need to have 100% correctness - never EVER sacrifice even 0.00001% correctness for a slightly faster math operation.
+Leave the speed to `Object.GetHashCode()`.

-### Lesson 3: inefficiency bucket distribution
+### Lesson 3: ensure bucket distribution is efficient
-What happens if you have 1000 buckets, but 3000 objects just put into just 3 buckets?
+What happens if you have 1000 buckets, but only 3 buckets contain 2000 items each?
 This leaves 997 buckets unused.

 `HashSet` lookups use the hash code to quickly jump to a bucket, and then use `Equals` to compare each object in that bucket sequentually.
 Since `Equals` is `O(n)` (compared to the hash lookup of roughly `O(1)`),  by definition, it is not scalable for large N.

-If we screw up `GetHashCode`, we get this situation.
+If we use an inferior `GetHashCode` implementation, we get this situation where lookups become slow in hashsets.
+Its a paradox, i know.
 Thankfully, the following sections will help you prevent this.

 # Bucket distribution efficiency
 Now that all that is out of way, lets jump into bucket distribution efficiency!
 This all depends on the implementation we choose for `GetHashCode`.